-The Military/Veterans Services office provides advisory services relating to educational benefits to VA-eligible students planning to enroll or currently enrolled at MCC.
-Forms and applications needed by the veteran or dependents eligible for VA educational benefits are available at the Veterans application portal Vets.gov.
+The Military/Veterans Services office provides advisory services relating to education benefits to VA-eligible students planning to enroll or currently enrolled at MCC.
+Forms and applications needed are available at the Veteran's application portal Vets.gov.

-Many veteran students are eligible for more than one benefit.
-Before you apply for any veteran education benefit, it is recommended that you speak with our veterans certifying officials at 531-MCC-4619 or email at MCCVets@mccneb.edu.
+Many Veteran students are eligible for more than one benefit.
+Before applying for any Veteran education benefit, it is recommended that students speak with our Veterans Certifying Officials at 531-MCC-4619 or email at MCCVets@mccneb.edu.

 To receive benefits, the entitled person must be in a specific program of study and be eligible to receive benefits.
-The student can only receive benefits for the courses required in that program.
-The student is required to attend all classes for which he or she is registered and maintain satisfactory academic progress.
-The eligible veteran will normally receive a monthly check, which may vary in amount because it is determined by class length and rate of pursuit.
+Students can only receive benefits for courses required in that program.
+Students are required to attend all classes for which they are registered and maintain satisfactory academic progress.
+The eligible Veteran will normally receive a monthly check, which may vary in amount because it is determined by class length and rate of pursuit.

-If possible, a new veteran student should apply for benefits 30 to 60 days prior to the start of the quarter he or she plans to attend.
+If possible, new Veteran students should apply for benefits 30 to 60 days prior to the start of the quarter they plan to attend.
 However, application can be made at any time during the quarter.
-The student who has attended other institutions must request that official transcripts of credit earned at the institution(s) be sent directly to the Records office for evaluation of prior credit into his or her current program of study.
-Certain veterans and veterans’ dependents may be eligible for additional benefits which include work-study and tutorial services.
+Please retain a copy of your Application Verification Page to submit to MCC Veterans Certification Officers.
+Students who have attended other institutions must request that official transcripts of credit earned at the institution(s) be sent directly to the Records Office for evaluation of prior credit into a current MCC program of study.
+Certain Veterans and Veterans’ dependents may be eligible for additional benefits which include work-study and tutorial services.

-Note: The Department of Veteran Affairs determines final eligibility for all of the various VA educational programs.
+Note: The Department of Veteran Affairs determines final eligibility for all of the various VA education programs.